 - Pay attention to user ratings and reviews.
 Reputation is critical and many price comparison websites facilitate word-of-mouth recommendation through customer ratings and reviews.
 This is basically free market research that tells you which products are rated most highly.
 What's more, most reviews include feedback about service as well as the products themselves so you can compare how well your competitors are meeting their customers' expectations.
 Could you do better?

 - Watch out for hot products and spot trends.
 Many price comparison sites pick out best-selling items or feature popular products on their home page.
 By spotting trends, you can make sure you stock the right goods, promote them prominently and price them competitively to take advantage of demand.

 - Look for weaknesses.
 When you analyse your competitors on price comparison sites, don't just look at what they are doing - check for the gaps, too.
 Do you have something unique to offer that can make you stand out from the crowd?
 What are your strengths and do your customers know about them?
 Compare unique selling points and make sure yours are distinct.
 Comparison websites can give you a good snapshot of a sector - is there a gap in the market for a new product or service?

 - Click through to websites.
 Some price comparison websites allow you to buy then and there.
-But most offer lists and links through to individual suppliers.
+But most offer links to suppliers.
 This is a crucial stage in the buying process when shoppers often rethink their choices.
 To investigate your competitors fully, you need to click through to their websites and see what they are getting right and wrong.
 Shoppers will be put off by badly-designed landing pages, poor navigation, inadequate security or by simply having to jump through too many hoops to be able to buy something.
 Make sure your website is clear and simple to use.